-Site Managers with support from the CELT Estates Team are responsible for assessing risks associated with the grounds and building.
+Site Managers/caretakers with support from the CELT Estates Team are responsible for assessing risks associated with the grounds and building.

-Risk assessments to be completed using the Cornwall Council online risk assessment system.
+Risk assessments to be completed using the Cornwall Council online risk assessment system (Assessnet).

+Safe Working Procedures:

-Safe Working Procedures - The risk assessments will be used to develop safe working procedures which must be followed by all staff.
-Copies of safe working procedures are available in files held in the staffroom.
+The risk assessments will be used to develop safe working procedures which must be followed by all staff.
+Copies of safe working procedures are available either in files held in classrooms or other areas as appropriate, such as electronic shared files.

-- 1. The findings of the risk assessments will be reported to line managers/departmental heads. - 2.
+- 1. The findings of the risk assessments will be reported to line managers. - 2.
 The Education Visits Coordinator (EVC) is responsible for over-seeing and co-signing the safety of Educational Visits out of schools, individual teachers in charge will clear their risk assessments with the EVC. - 3.
 Action required to remove/control risks will be approved by line managers/departmental heads and approved staff as appropriate. - 4.
-The persons responsible for ensuring the action required is implemented are line managers/departmental heads other approved staff as appropriate. - 5.
-Line managers/departmental heads and other approved staff as appropriate are responsible for checking that the implemented actions have moved/reduced the risk/s to an acceptable level. - 6.
+The persons responsible for ensuring the action required is implemented are line managers other approved staff as appropriate. - 5.
+Line managers and other approved staff as appropriate are responsible for checking that the implemented actions have moved/reduced the risk/s to an acceptable level. - 6.
 Assessments will be reviewed annually or when the work activity changes, whichever is the soonest. - 7.
 Documented Risk assessments will be held by relevant sites and departments. - 8.
-The Health and Safety co-ordinator is responsible for producing relevant reports for the CEO, Estates team, Headteachers and Trustees.
+The Health and Safety co-ordinator is responsible for producing relevant reports for the TL, Estates team, Headteachers and Trustees.